LendFinity/core-contracts/README.md

-# Bitfinity Protocol
+# Lendfinity Protocol

-This repository contains the smart contracts source code and markets configuration for Bitfinity V3.
+This repository contains the smart contracts source code and markets configuration for Lendfinity V3.
 The repository uses Docker Compose and Hardhat as development environment for compilation, testing and deployment tasks.

-## What is Bitfinity?
+## What is Lendfinity?

-Bitfinity is a decentralized non-custodial liquidity markets protocol where users can participate as suppliers or borrowers.
+Lendfinity is a decentralized non-custodial liquidity markets protocol where users can participate as suppliers or borrowers.
 Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

 ## Documentation